data-forge/data-forge-js/README.md

 	console.log(df.getRowsSubset(10, 20).toString()); // <-- Get a range of 20 rows starting at index 10.

 As you explore a data set you may want to understand what data types you are working with.
-You can use the `getTypes` function to produce a new data frame with information on the data types in the data frame you are exploring:
+You can use the `detectTypes` function to produce a new data frame with information on the data types in the data frame you are exploring:

-	var typesDf = df.getTypes(); // <-- Create a data frame with the types from the source data frame. console.log(typesDf.toString());
+	var typesDf = df.detectTypes(); // <-- Create a data frame with the types from the source data frame. console.log(typesDf.toString());